 The consumption of materials is related to climate change because it requires energy to mine, extract, harvest, process and transport raw materials, and more energy to manufacture, transport and, after use, dispose of products.
-Recycling and waste prevention can reduce GHG emissions by reducing the amount of energy needed to process materials, and reducing the amount of natural resources needed to make products, and decreasing landfill-bound materials, which through decomposition, create methane gas (Ventura County).
+Recycling and waste prevention can reduce GHG emissions by reducing the amount of energy needed to process materials, and reducing the amount of natural resources needed to make products.

-- CSAC continues to support policies and legislation that aim to promote improved markets for recyclable materials, and encourages: - o The use of recycled content in products sold in California; - o The creation of economic incentives for the use of recycled materials; - o Development of local recycling markets to avoid increased emissions from transporting recyclables long distances to current markets; - The expansion of the Electronic Waste Recycling Act of 2003 and the Beverage Container Recycling Program; - o The use of materials that are biodegradable; - o Greater manufacturer responsibility and product stewardship.
+- CSAC continues to support policies and legislation that aim to promote improved markets for recyclable materials, and encourages: - The use of recycled content in products sold in California; - o The creation of economic incentives for the use of recycled materials; - Development of local recycling markets to avoid increased emissions from transporting recyclables long distances to current markets; - The expansion of the Electronic Waste Recycling Act of 2003 and the Beverage Container Recycling Program; - o The use of materials that are biodegradable; - o Greater manufacturer responsibility and product stewardship.